Adrakaris/Adrakaris/README.md

 Hi.
 I do computer science at the University of Warwick.

 I'm comfortable with Python, Java, and HTML/CSS, with some *basic* JavaScript.
-I've also done a bit of Haskell and C.
+I've also done a bit of Haskell and C. I generally know a bit about AI and machine learning stuff, especially related to image processing.

 Here is my corner of GitHub.